-Marketing is not just about the “Buy” button.
-Content, PR, and community rarely bring immediate sales, but they boost the most valuable aspects: reputation, recognition, and audience loyalty.
-It’s like training for a marathon: you haven’t reached the finish line yet, but you’re already getting in shape.
+Marketing is not all about the “Buy” button.
+Content, PR, and community rarely generate sales here and now, but they build the most valuable things: reputation, recognition, and audience loyalty.
+It’s like training before a marathon: you don’t have a finish line yet, but you’re already building up your fitness.

-According to the Digital Marketing Institute, content marketing can generate three times more leads at 62% lower costs than traditional advertising.
-PR raises brand awareness to the point where you are recognized without a logo, and HigherLogic shows that active communities increase customer engagement by 21%.
+According to the Digital Marketing Institute, content marketing can generate 3 times more leads at 62% lower costs than classical advertising.
+PR raises brand awareness to the level where you are recognized without a logo, and HigherLogic shows that active communities increase customer engagement by 21%.

-And all of this sounds great until the founder asks the direct question: “Where are the numbers?”
+And all this sounds good until a funder comes in with a direct question: “Where are the numbers?”

-To avoid answering “it’s a long-term investment” with a dreamy look out the window, you need KPIs, specific metrics that prove that marketing without direct sales works, and works well.
+In order not to answer “this is a long-term investment” with a dreamy look out the window, you need KPIs, specific indicators that will prove that marketing without direct sales works, and works well.

 KPIs for content and PR (image, visibility, trust)

-Content and PR are a long game.
-The “flood the market and sell” formula doesn’t work here, but they create an environment where sales become a natural consequence.
-To prove the effectiveness of these areas, measure not only “visits and purchases” but also intermediate indicators that show how the brand is growing in the eyes of the audience.
+Content and PR is a long game.
+The formula “poured – sold” does not work here, but they create an environment where sales become a natural consequence.
+To prove the effectiveness of these areas, measure not only “came and bought”, but also intermediate indicators that show how the brand is growing in the eyes of the audience.

 Organic Search Traffic & Search Rankings

-What it measures: How many people come from organic search and what positions your pages occupy for keywords.
+What it measures: How many people are coming from organic search and what positions your pages are ranking for keywords.

-Why it matters: If articles, guides, and landing pages are in the top 10 on Google, it means they are working on recognition and trust, even without direct advertising.
+Why it matters: If articles, guides, and landing pages reach the top 10 of Google, it means that they work for recognition and trust, even without direct advertising.

-Example: After launching a blog with 10 SEO-optimized articles, a SaaS company received +48% organic traffic in 3 months and reduced the cost of a lead from $120 to $80 because customers came on their own.
+Example: After launching a blog with 10 SEO-optimized articles, a SaaS company received +48% of organic traffic in 3 months and reduced the cost of a lead from $120 to $80 because customers came to them.

 How to calculate: Google Analytics 4 + Google Search Console or Ahrefs/Semrush.